Cavallotto

 Cavallotto Barolo Riserva Bricco Boschis Vigna San Giuseppe 2017

-You get the best of everything: altitude (but not too much); excellent drainage (but enough water retention thanks to the limestone and clay, so the vines don’t stress in dry conditions); and a complex mixture of soils, including blue-tinted clays (for power), limestone (freshness and mineral drive) and sand (prettiness and perfume).
-The stars align to produce something magnificent once you add the 60-year-old vines, quality clonal material and southwest exposure.
-This 2017 spent 28 days on skins, followed by five years in large cask.
-Made from half a crop this year, it’s a powerful yet classic Barolo that needs time to blossom—but greatness is guaranteed.
+Vigna San Giuseppe is a 3.7-hectare parcel on a steep slope behind the cantina.
+It has long been considered the sweet spot for this vineyard, consistently delivering one of the region’s greatest Barolos.
+You get the best of everything: altitude (but not too much); excellent drainage (but enough water retention thanks to the clay, so the vines don’t stress in dry conditions); and a complex mixture of soils, including blue-tinted clays (for power), limestone (freshness and mineral drive) and sand (prettiness and perfume).
+The stars align to produce something magnificent once you add especially small bunches from the 60-year-old vines, unique clonal material and southwest exposure.
+This 2017 spent 28 days on skins followed by five years in large cask.
+Made from half a crop this year, it’s a powerful yet seductive Barolo for which greatness is guaranteed.

 Cavallotto Barolo Riserva Bricco Boschis Vigna San Giuseppe 2017